-- SBDC led training seminars are offered throughout the Commonwealth for people interested in starting a business.
+- SBDC led training seminars are offered throughout the Commonwealth for people interested in learning how to start a small business in Kentucky.
 Attend one of these sessions.
 Additionally, the KSBDC offers over 25 on-line courses available at no cost.

 - Consult with a SBDC consultant to discuss your options and to determine your needs.
 Request an appointment with a SBDC consultant near you.

 - Research and understand how to comply with environmental regulations (EPA), safety and health regulations (OSHA), and local zoning regulations.

 - Develop a detailed business plan.
 A successful business start-up begins with the development of a detailed business plan.
 The business plan captures your knowledge of industry and your plans for success.
 You must address these elements:

 - Secure financing.
 If financing is required submit your business plans to lending agencies.